Absence Due to Religious Observance:

 Former students can request a transcript by completing the transcript request form.
 An official transcript will be sent directly to the organization requested on the form and the student will receive one official transcript and one student copy for their records.

 The fee for private tutoring sessions is $40 per hour divided by the amount of students in the tutorial session.
-Students must submit payment to the instructor directly via check or money order payable to: Lourdes Institute of Wholistic Studies (LIWS) immediately after services rendered.
+Students must submit payment to the instructor directly via check or money order payable to: Lourdes Institute of Wholistic Studies at Virtua Our Lady of Lourdes Hospital (LIWS) immediately after services rendered.
 If a student is paying by credit card, contact the Coordinator to charge the student's card immediately after services have been rendered.
 If a student does not provide 24 hours’ notice prior to canceling a private tutoring session; he/she will be charged a $40 cancellation fee.
 A form must be completed and signed by the faculty member and also by the students involved.

 All make up work including missed tests, assignments, and classes must be completed within ten days.
 The instructor and student will be responsible for arranging material and time for these occurrences with the understanding that LIWS will provide facilities for re-testing should it be necessary.